 In addition, under the Companies Law, an "independent director" is either an external director or a director appointed or classified as such who meets the same non-affiliation criteria as an external director, as determined by the company's audit committee, and who has not served as a director of the company for more than nine consecutive years.
 For these purposes, ceasing to serve as a director for a period of two years or less would not be deemed to sever the consecutive nature of such director's service.
 However, as our shares are listed on the Nasdaq Global Select Market, we may also classify directors who qualify as independent directors under the relevant non-Israeli rules, as "independent directors" under the Companies Law.
-In addition, the Foreign Listed Regulations provide that "independent directors" may be elected for additional terms that do not exceed three years each, beyond the nine consecutive years, provided that, if the director is being re-elected for an additional term or terms beyond the nine consecutive years (i) the audit committee and board of directors must determine that, in light of the director's expertise and special contribution to the board of directors must be re-elected by the required majority of shareholders and subject to the terms specified in the Companies Law.
+In addition, the Foreign Listed Regulations provide that "independent directors" may be elected for additional terms that do not exceed three years each, beyond the nine consecutive years, provided that, if the director is being re-elected for an additional term or terms beyond the nine consecutive years (i) the audit committee and board of directors must determine that, in light of the director's expertise and special contribution to the board of directors and its committees, the re-election for an additional term is to the company's benefit; (ii) the director must be re-elected by the required majority of shareholders and subject to the terms specified in the Companies Law.